zachmccabe/briars/docs/index.md

 - 1x every full moon

-Maybe you should press "x."
+Maybe you should X out.
 Or maybe this is just the thing you need in your inbox right now.

 Want in?
 Sign up.